fepitre/qubes-arc-themes/README.md

 # qubes-arc-theme
-Arc theme with colors of QubesOS
+Arc themes with colors of QubesOS